Leslie House: History

-It was built for the John Leslie, the Duke of Rothes between 1667 and 1674 and this became the seat of the Rothes family.
+It was built for John Leslie, the Duke of Rothes between 1667 and 1674 and this became the seat of the Rothes family.
 The house which was dubbed Villa De Rothes was the centre of life in the village and once rivalled Holyrood Palace for both size and glamour.
 A 1667 extension was by a design of William Bruce.
+The writer Daniel Defoe defined it 'the Glory of the Place, and indeed of the whole Province of Fife'.
 When a fire destroyed the building in 1763, the north, east and south wings were demolished.
 Only the west wing was retained and this was reconstructed between 1745 and 1747.
 From 1904 to 1919, Leslie House was the home of Noëlle, Countess of Rothes, a noted philanthropist who became famous as a heroine of the Titanic disaster in 1912.
-During World War I Lady Rothes converted a wing of Leslie House into a hospital for wounded soldiers invalided from the Front.
-Leslie House was again severely damaged by fire in February 2009.
-Restoration of the building, as well as plans to create 17 luxury homes from the renovated property, is proposed but the building is currently on the Buildings at Risk Register.
+Shortly after, during World War I the Countess of Rothes converted a wing of Leslie House into a hospital for wounded soldiers invalided from the Front.
+Her husband, the 19th Earl of Rothes sold Leslie House in 1919 to a Capt.
+Crundall, who then sold it on to Sir Robert Spencer-Nairn the same year.

+The house was gifted by the Spencer-Nairn’s to the Church of Scotland after the Second World War, in 1952, for use as a care home, necessitating substantial internal alterations.
+Prior to this, the house and its associated grounds were incorporated into the allocated area for the delivery of Glenrothes new town by the UK Government in 1948.
+Much of the land and grounds of Leslie House were used to create Riverside Park.

+A developer called Sundial Properties purchased Leslie House in 2005 from the Church of Scotland, planning to convert it into 17 luxury flats, with 12 detached homes within the grounds, but it was again severely damaged by fire in February 2009.
+In 2017 a second developer, Byzantian Developments, reached an agreement to purchase Leslie House from Sundial Properties and obtained permissions from the Fife Council in 2019 to restore the building into 28 flats, with an enabling development of 8 new build houses in the grounds.
+The mansion was restored by late 2024 and is now re-occupied.